avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 We can make a scoring matrix in R by using the nucleotideSubstitutionMatrix() function in the Biostrings() package.
-The Biostrings package is part of a set of R libraries for bioinformatics analysis known as Bioconductor (`www.bioconductor.org/ <http://www.bioconductor.org/>`_).
+The Biostrings package is part of a set of R packages for bioinformatics analysis known as Bioconductor (`www.bioconductor.org/ <http://www.bioconductor.org/>`_).